bmmpxf/geoserver/doc/en/user/source/rest/examples/curl.rst

 The shapefile will be added to the existing store and published as a layer.

 To verify the contents of the store, execute a GET request.
-Since the XML response only gives details about the store itself without showing its contents, execute a GET request for HTML:
+Since the XML response only provides details about the store itself without showing its contents, execute a GET request for HTML:

 .. code-block:: console